What is AI Slop? The 7 Dimensions of Generic Design

 Dimension 6: Structure

-AI-generated pages follow a rigid template: Navbar > Hero > Features > Testimonials > CTA > Footer.
-Always.
-The HTML structure is flat, predictable, and interchangeable between any two AI-generated sites.
+AI pages follow one template: Navbar > Hero > Features > Testimonials > CTA > Footer.
+Always in that order.
+The HTML is flat, predictable, and interchangeable between any two AI sites — swap the copy and you can't tell them apart.

 - Nesting depth and complexity